seungwonpark/seungwonpark.github.io/_pages/front.md

 I'm studying physics & CS at Seoul National University since 2017.
-Currently, I'm really interested in deep learning and working as AI scientist in [MindsLab](https://mindslab.ai) as a substitute of mandatory military service.
+Currently, I'm really interested in deep learning and working as an AI scientist in [MindsLab](https://mindslab.ai) as a substitute of mandatory military service.
 Still wondering why there are so many AI scientists who had once majored physics.

 I haven't done anything special in physics career since I came SNU, yet.